Time Card Calculator

 Frequently Asked Questions

-Yes.
 Tick the Night checkbox on any row where your shift crosses midnight.
-The calculator adds 24 hours to the clock-out time to correctly calculate the duration.
-For example, 10:00 PM to 6:00 AM with the Night box checked = 8 hours worked.
-The checkbox also auto-activates when the clock-out is earlier than the clock-in.
+The calculator adds 24 hours to the clock-out time.
+For example, clocking in at 22:00 and out at 06:00 with the Night box checked gives 8 hours worked correctly.
+The checkbox auto-activates when it detects that clock-out is earlier than clock-in, so in most cases you will not need to check it manually.

 Important Notes

-Overtime rules are complex and vary by jurisdiction, industry, employment status (exempt vs non-exempt), and collective bargaining agreements.
-Always verify applicable rules with your employer, HR department, or a qualified employment law adviser before using these figures for payroll or dispute purposes.
+Overtime rules depend on jurisdiction, industry, employment status (exempt vs non-exempt in the US), collective bargaining agreements, and individual employment contracts.
+The country table above reflects statutory minimums — your employer may be more generous.
+Always confirm applicable rules with your HR team or a qualified employment law adviser before using these figures for payroll, invoice, or dispute purposes.

 Calculator Category